 Raspberry Pi; Working with systemctl

-Working with systemctl on a Raspberry Pi is similar to working with any other Linux system that uses the systemd init system. systemctl is the command-line interface for interacting with systemd, allowing you to manage services, check their status, enable or disable them, and more.
-Below are some common tasks and commands you’ll find useful when working with systemctl on a Raspberry Pi.
+, allowing you to manage services, check their status, enable or disable them, and more.
+Below are some common tasks and commands you’ll find useful when working with systemctl

-Common systemctl Commands
+Common systemctl

 1. Check the Status of a Service

-Replace myservice.service with the name of the service you want to check.
+with the name of the service you want to check.

 2. Start a Service

-To start a service immediately, use:
+To start a service immediately, use:sudo systemctl start myservice.service

 3. Stop a Service

-To stop a running service, use:
+To stop a running service, use:sudo systemctl stop myservice.service

 4. Restart a Service